dji-sdk/Onboard-SDK-Doc/source/cn/github-platform-docs/PureQT/README.md

 Before you can execute any flight commands, an initialization and activation process via the GUI ("Core API" Tab Panel under "Flight" page) needs to be done as follows:

-* Choose your drone/FC in the first drop-down box.
-For A3 version 1.5.0.0 and N3, choose A3_3.2.
-For older A3 firmware, choose A3_3.1.
+* Starting from OSDK 3.2.1, you no longer need to choose your drone version through a drop-down box.
+The 'Version' button queries the drone and automatically sets the correct version.
 * Enter (can copy and paste) the APP ID in the the corresponding edit box
 * Enter (can copy and paste) the Key in the the corresponding edit box
 * Select COM port (e.g. COM1, COM2) in the pull-down edit box, which is connected to M100/A3/N3
 * Enter the baudrate (Note: the 'baudrate' needs to be consistent with the setting in the DJI Assistant2 software)
 * Click the button "COM* closed" and check the API status box in the far left message panel to see if the COM port is opened successully
+* Click the button "Version" (Starting from OSDK 3.2.1)
 * Click the button "Activate"

 Figure 1 below shows the UI.